pqina/pintura-example-nextjs/README.md

 Navigate to http://localhost:3000 to view the project.

-Or try it out right now and [open the project on StackBlitz](https://stackblitz.com/github/pqina/pintura-example-nextjs)

 ### License

 This projects uses a test version of Pintura.
 This version of Pintura will show a watermark in the editor and on generated images.